pietersartain/pietersartain.com-hugo/content/wedding.md

 <div class="content" id="last">
 <h1>What to do next!</h1>

 What do you need to do next?
-Please let us know ...
+Between now and the end of September, please let us know ...

 <ul>
     <li>... if you're coming and how many of you there will be!</li>